 Cost of Attendance for Graduate Students

-The cost of attendance for graduate students is based on standard student budgets that the University’s Office of Financial Aid establishes each year.
-The links to estimated costs below can assist you in planning your own budget.
-Estimated costs are updated annually.
+The cost of attendance for graduate students is based on standard student budgets established each year by the University’s Office of Financial Aid (OFA).
+The estimated costs on the OFA website are updated annually and can assist you in planning your own budget.
+It is important to note, however, that the estimates include average tuition for graduate students.
+Actual tuition will vary by school or college, residency status, and stage of degree (i.e., pre-candidate or candidate).